Choi Sung-won (actor)

 Choi Min-woo (born January 17, 1985), better known by his stage name Choi Sung-won, is a South Korean actor.
 He started gaining recognition through his role as Sung No-eul in the Korean drama Reply 1988 (2015), a third installment of the Reply series by tvN.

-On January 18, 2022, it was confirmed that Choi recently decided to join Wide S Company.
+On January 18, 2022, it was confirmed that Choi decided to join Wide S Company.

 Personal life

 In May 2016, Choi was diagnosed with acute leukemia.
 In order to focus on his recovery his agency stated that he decided to leave the drama Mirror of the Witch.
 In February 2017, it was revealed that his condition is continuously improving and that he will return through a stage play entitled Miracles of the Namiya General Store.
 In July 2017, his agency revealed that he is completely healed.